saraloo/RespiLens/README.md

 Default for NHSN views
 * Two model selector show columns (for prelim and final data)
 * no date selector

+The information overlay:
+* should close on escape

 Location and view params always preserved